matyamod/FF7R_text_mod_tools/README.md

 - --just_swap: swaps subtitles instead of merging them
 - --save_as_json: not only makes mod files, but also exports as json
 - --save_as_txt: not only makes mod files, but also exports as txt
+- --all: moddifies all text (not only subtitle, but also command, menu, etc.)

 If you run `make_dualsub_mod.exe`, a mod folder (like `.\dualsub_mod_US_JP`) will be generated .
 ## Make Swapsub Mod